Rules defining attack counters¶

 To apply the rule to real traffic, you need to set a threshold to trigger the rule:

-- Number of 404 responses for the rule Define forced browsing attacks counter
+- Number of 404 responses for the rule Tag requests as a forced browsing attack

-- Number of requests for the rule Define brute-force attacks counter
+- Number of requests for the rule Tag requests as a brute-force attack

 Thresholds are configured via triggers.
 Examples of triggers are available at this link.